lupyuen/lupyuen.github.io/src/lorawan2.md

 -   [__"PineDio Stack BL604 RISC-V Board: Testing The Prototype"__](https://lupyuen.github.io/articles/pinedio)

-Today we dive into one of the most facinating components of the PineDio Stack board: __Semtech SX1262 Transceiver__ for __LoRa and LoRaWAN Wireless Networking__.
+Today we dive into one of the most fascinating components on the PineDio Stack board: __Semtech SX1262 Transceiver__ for __LoRa and LoRaWAN Wireless Networking__.

 _Why LoRa?_

-TODO: Solar panel, Agriculture

-TODO: WiFi lora bt gateway, Very basic functionality, No guaranteed messaging
+LoRa is a __Low-Power, Long-Range, Low-Bandwidth__ wireless network.

+LoRa is perfect for __IoT Sensor Devices__ that run on Battery Power.
+(Or Solar Power)

+Since PineDio Stack comes with a __Solar Panel__, it will work really well for Agriculture Sensors.

+(And many other IoT gadgets out there in the sun)

+_Will LoRa support all kinds of messages?_

+Not quite.
+LoRa only supports __Short Messages__ of up to [__242 Bytes__](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan).

+And because LoRa is a Low Power network, __messages may get dropped.__

+Which is probably OK for sensor devices that send data periodically.

+(But not for texting your friends)

+_Is LoRa secure?_

+TODO

 _Why LoRaWAN?_